Drew-Killeen/propresenter-monitor-mobile/README.md

 # propresenter-monitor-mobile

 Known bugs:

-- IP and port do not save on Android
+- IP and port do not save after app closes
-- Does not handle case when no presentation is selected (should only show timers)

 To add:

-- Resize buttons for slide thumbnails
+- Add responsive buttons
+- Add back button to change config options
+- Demo button on main page that allows for viewing the function of the app without having to connect to ProPresenter